LucasPereiraMiranda/apple-web-calculator/README.md

 # apple-web-calculator

-a simple project made with html, css and pure javascript with the intention of practicing the basics of web development
+a simple project made with html, css and pure javascript with the intention of practicing the fundaments of web development